Skip to main content

 Graduate Performance

-100% of graduates of the UI Health Care Pharmacy Technician Training Program who have taken the national pharmacy technician examination have achieved a passing rate on their first attempt.
+100% of graduates of the UI Health Care Pharmacy Technician Training Program who have taken the national pharmacy technician examination have achieved a passing rate.

 Questions?